Table of Contents

 Aider's repo map is the headline differentiator.
 You launch aider in a git repo and within a few seconds it has parsed every supported file with tree-sitter, extracted top-level symbols, ranked them by inbound reference count, and built a token-budgeted map that lives in the system prompt.
 (Aider repo-map docs)

-# aider --show-repo-map (truncated, top of output)
+# aider --show-repo-map (illustrative shape of the output, truncated)

 export interface AffiliateLink